 In addition, the intern must have personal insurance covering illness, accidents, hospitalization and repatriation, valid for the entire duration of his/her internship.
 The evidence of such insurance will be required before the commencement of the internship.

-.

 ARTICLE 7: FINANCING OF THE INTERNSHIP

 The internship is not carried out under any employment contract.
 The intern shall therefore not claim any salary from the host organization.
 On the other hand, the host organization shall provide a gratuity for the trainee covering all additional costs such as those relating to transportation, accommodation and food.